grygy/pv217-microservices-materials/10/README.md

 In this task, we will secure the communication between the services using basic authentication.
 We will focus on REST API security between services and not on the security of the REST API to the client (e.g. web FE for managing flights,...).

 ### 2. Add Basic authentication to `baggages-service`

 #### 2.1.
 Add Basic authentication to `GET /baggage/passenger/{passengerId}`

 1. Check the `User` entity.
-It's used for managing users for basic authentication.
+It's used to manage users for basic authentication.
 2. Add annotations to the `BaggageResource` class to secure the `GET /baggage/passenger/{passengerId}` endpoint with basic authentication only for role `"user"`.